Gary Webb

 Why This Death Raises Questions

-- Two gunshot wounds to the head in a suicide is extremely rare and immediately provoked public skepticism
+- Two gunshot wounds to the head — While medically documented in approximately 3.6% of gunshot suicides, two-shot suicides are extremely rare and immediately provoked public skepticism

-- No independent investigation of his death was conducted
+- No independent investigation — Despite two gunshot wounds and his history of exposing CIA operations, no independent investigation of his death was conducted

 The Counterargument